-After it, SGRE contracted Tecnalia, an accredited R+D laboratory of proven confidence in Spain to perform experimental tests with this raw material.
-On the assumption that black paint will influence on the heating of the blade in sunny days, Tecnalia conducted an "accelerated test" with various glass-fiber composite test specimens painted in both white and black, which were exposed to a simulated solar radiation of 900 W/m2 at an ambient temperature of 25°C.
+Later, SGRE contracted Tecnalia, an accredited R+D laboratory in Spain to perform experimental tests with this raw material.
+On the assumption that black paint will influence on the heating of the blade in sunny days, Tecnalia conducted an "accelerated test" with various glass-fiber composite test specimens painted in both white and black, which were exposed to a simulated solar radiation of 900 W/m at an ambient temperature of 25°C.

-The results show that the samples painted in black heated more, reaching temperatures up to 11°C higher than the samples painted in white.
-The average temperature reached in the rear surface (not exposed to the radiation), 71.3°C, exceeded the glass transition temperature of the composite material.
-As a consequence of the high temperature, mechanical properties of the material might be affected eventually leading to delamination what could originate structural serious damages, including total failure.
-Total failure of the blade brings severe safety implications, such us serious injury risk for the wind farm personnel or even people living in the area.
+The results show that the samples painted in black heated higher, reaching temperatures up to 11°C higher than the samples painted in white.
+The average temperature measured in the rear surface (not exposed to the radiation), 71.3°C, exceeded the glass transition temperature of the composite material.
+As a consequence of the high temperature, mechanical properties of the material might be affected leading eventually to delamination.
+This could originate structural serious damages, including total failure.
+Total failure of the blade brings severe safety implications, such us serious injury risk for the wind farm staff or even people living in the area.